-How Many Days Should You Stay in Lake Bled
+How Many Days Should You Stay in Lake Bled?

 While Bled is well known for its’ tranquility, the neighboring Julian Alps and Triglav National Park provide adrenaline junkies with exciting adventures such as white water rafting, hiking, mountain biking, canyoning and more.

-The fairy-tale island church is not just a beautiful sight, its also fun to visit!
+The fairy-tale island church is not just a beautiful sight, it’s also fun to visit!
 There are various ways to reach it, the most common being the pletna boat or a row boat.
 The traditional pletna boats are still hand built using centuries old craftsmanship and remain an important symbol in Lake Bled.

 The oarsman profession is well respected in Bled and is passed down through families from generation to generation.
-The oarsmen steer the flat-bottomed boat with skilled strokes creating a smooth ride for 20 passengers to the island.
+The oarsmen steer the flat-bottomed boat with skilled strokes creating a smooth ride for up to 20 passengers to the island.

-The pletna boats cost €12 per person and includes the round trip to the island and a 30 min stay before heading back to shore.
+The pletna boats cost €12 per person and includes the round trip journey to the island and a 30 min stay before heading back to shore.
 The pletna boats are easy to spot gliding across the lake with their colorful awnings.

 If you are the more adventurous type, row boats can be rented from various rental spots around the lake.
 The row boats are an enjoyable way to leisurely float around the lake at your own pace.